Selena Gomez Carried This $129 Bag To The Golden Globes — Shop It Here On Sale

-Right now, JW PEI is holding its New Year Sale, which features an extra 12% off sitewide with code 23END12 (including the Gabbi crystal handbag), BOGO 30% off with code 23END30, and free shipping on $120+ orders.
+Right now, JW PEI is holding its New Year Sale, which features an extra 12% off sitewide with code 23END12 (including the Gabbi crystal handbag), as well as Buy One Get One 30% off with code 23END30.
 That's celebrity style at bargain prices!

-Right now, JW PEI is holding its New Year Sale, which features an extra 12% off sitewide with code 23END12 (including the Gabbi crystal handbag), BOGO 30% off with code 23END30, and free shipping on $120+ orders.
+Right now, JW PEI is holding its New Year Sale, which features an extra 12% off sitewide with code 23END12 (including the Gabbi crystal handbag), as well as Buy One Get One 30% off with code 23END30.
 That's celebrity style at bargain prices!

 AdvertisementADVERTISEMENT